randomaccess2023/MG2023/Video 79/README.md

 `GradientBoostingClassifier` is a supervised machine learning algorithm.
 It builds an additive model in a forward stage-wise fashion and allows for the optimization of arbitrary differentiable loss functions.

 I used `credit_approval.csv` dataset for this example.
 The dataset is available in the repository.
-It's target column contains 2 types of unique values: __`+` & `-`__ most probably to indicate whether credit will be approved or not.
+Its target column contains 2 types of unique values: __`+` & `-`__ most probably to indicate whether credit will be approved or not.

 I obtained the following confusion matrix: